-The COACH program provides an innovative care coordination model that supports Veterans with dementia and their caregiver and allows VA providers to meet the needs of rural Veterans by improving access to additional services and resources.
+The COACH program provides an innovative care coordination model that supports Veterans with dementia, as well as their caregivers, and allows VA providers to meet the needs of rural Veterans by improving access to additional services and resources.

-Addressing Veterans' needs within their home environment reduces behavioral symptoms that may have been exacerbated as a result of a clinic visit (e.g., agitation and confusion) and increases home safety while providing needed support to their caregivers.
+Addressing Veterans' needs within their home environment reduces behavioral symptoms that may be exacerbated as a result of a clinic visit (e.g., agitation and confusion) and increases home safety while providing needed support to their caregivers.